ajmastra/cs-386-event-pulse/inception.md

 ### Assessment:
 - Must have.
 This user sees strong potential for Event Pulse as a key tool for promoting smaller events and staying socially connected.

+## Interview 10:
+**Interviewee:** Carson Redmon
+**Interviewer:** Samuel Butler
+**Date:** September 20, 2024
+**Customer Segments:** College students, local
+### Key Insights:
+- Adding a verification system could help filter out events from non-legitimate users.
+- It may be important to make sure there is some way that new events are pushed out to people who find them interesting.
+This avoids the work of having to seek out the event yourself.
+### Representative Quotes:
+- (when asked whether attending events was important to her:) “Extremely important.
+Probably one of the most important things in my life”
+- “There probably should be a limit of some kind so people don’t troll or spam the feed with random events.”
+- “So many places–mostly in tucson–someone will show me something and I won’t have known about it beforehand.”
+### Assessment:
+Nice to have.
+Despite her being fairly proficinet at finding local events, she belives it would be convenient to not have to look through multiple places to find events she is interested in.

+## Interview 11:
+**Interviewee:** Sean Lightner
+**Interviewer:** Samuel Butler
+**Date:** September 20, 2024
+**Customer Segments:** College student, local
+### Key Insights:
+- We could benefit from users being able to share how much they enjoyed the event to give others an idea of what it might be like.
+- Making sure there’s a way to filter out events posted in bad-faith would be a good thing to include.
+### Representative Quotes:
+- “Some kind of way to filter out mis-information and make sure it’s safe and not some weird click-bait thing.”
+- “Sharing pictures of the venue to show that the event was enjoyable and promote the event.”
+### Assessment:
+Nice to have.
+He believes he would go to more events if he knew more about them before going, but doesn’t currently have a huge issue with his current methods.

+## Summary
+### Final Value Proposition:
+Inspiring the local community to connect through local events

+### Final Customer Segments:
+- NAU Undergraduate Students
+- NAU Graduate Students
+- Event Coordinators
+- Visitors
+- Locals